 To register your business in Los Angeles, you will need to know which structure fits your needs.
+A lawyer can work with you to select the right business formation.
 These are the main types of business formations:

 - Sole Proprietorship is the most basic form of business organization.
 Single owner operated by one person.
 If the sole proprietor hires employees, they work as agents of the employer.

 - General Partnership or Limited Liability Partnerships this involves two or more partners.
 These partners act as agents for the partnership and each other.

 - Limited Partnerships and Liability Limited Partnerships when one general partner acts as an investor instead of a partner.

 - Limited Liability Companies offer limited personal liability of the owners (members) of that entity.

 - Corporations have shareholders, elects its board of directors to oversee the operations of the corporation’s business.
 It’s an entity that exists as a separate being or an artificial person.